 Ok, actually this opening is an ancient lava tube that cuts through the rocky cliffside to the other side of the freeway.
 Be careful if you decide to explore it, it’s very dark and narrow in there.

 The experienced bodysurfers usually wear swim fins that help propel them into the waves with an extra burst of power.
-Swim fins are a useful tool for swimming in the ocean and waves.
+Swim fins are also a useful tool for swimming in the ocean and waves.

 This is a natural beach with no facilities other than the parking lot above at the Halona Blowhole Lookout.
 There are bathrooms, outdoor showers, picnic tables, and lifeguard stands located a ¼ mile down the road at Sandy Beach.